markxnelson/weblogic-kubernetes-operator/content/reference/_index.md

 # Reference

-For reference, see the following API documentation.
+See the following API documentation.